0xMohammedKAM/Desmos-offline-for-pc/README.md

 Thanks to [Ashu](https://github.com/e841018) for whatever witchcraft you did there.
 I also want to thank the Desmos developers, but why didn't you just make a desktop version?
 I know you have a version for Chromebooks not everyone has a consistent internet connection.

+Yeah I forgot ... you need chrome installed. and CSS is GAY